conology/conventional-commits-demo/README.md

 This project serves as a living example of conventional commits.

-To get an introduction, start at the initial commit and work your way either through the commit log (recommend) or through the README history.
+To get an introduction, start at the initial commit and work your way either through the [commit log](https://github.com/conology/conventional-commits-demo/commits/master) (recommended) or through the README history.